sa-tre/satre-specification/docs/source/pillars/data_management.md

 ## Information security

-_This capability relates to the ability of the TRE operator to protect against the unauthorised use of information, especially electronic data._
+The ability of the TRE operator to protect against the unauthorised use of information, especially electronic data.

 Measures taken to ensure information security can be further categorised into: